 When you applied for your J-1 visa at the U.S. consulate in your home country, a determination would have been made about whether or not you were subject to the two-year foreign residence requirement.
-You can check your form DS-2019, which includes an endorsement from the consular officer indicating whether or not this restriction applies to you.
+You can check your Form DS-2019, which includes an endorsement from the consular officer indicating whether or not this restriction applies to you.

 Your visa stamp will also include a statement about this restriction.
-If you are unsure about whether or not you are subject to Section 212(e), you have the option to request an Advisory Opinion from the U.S. Department of State (DOS).
+If unsure about whether you are subject to § 212(e), you have the option to request an Advisory Opinion from the U.S. Department of State (DOS).

 Consular processing of your green card is always an option if you are concerned about immigrant intent.
 That means that you would leave the U.S. at the end of your H-1B stay and apply from your home country, without having to face dual intent issues.
 See Overview of the H-1B Visa Application Process for more.

 An immigration attorney will be able to review your case and advise you of your rights as a J-1 visa holder.
-If you are subject to Section 212(e), an immigration attorney can assist you with the waiver process.
+If you are subject to § 212(e), an immigration attorney can assist you with the waiver process.
 If you are concerned about immigrant intent, an immigration attorney can advise you on the best strategy for applying for a green card based on your individual circumstances.